anestisb/android-prepare-vendor/README.md

 ## Required steps summary
 The process to extract and import vendor proprietary blobs requires to:

 1. Obtain device matching factory images archive from Google developer website (`scripts/download-nexus-image.sh`)
+  * Users need to accept Google ToS for Nexus factory images
 2. Extract images from archive, convert from sparse to raw, mount with fuse-ext2 & extract data (`scripts/extract-factory-images.sh`)
   * All vendor partition data are mirrored in order to generate a production identical `vendor.img`
-3. Repair bytecode (APKs/JARs) from factory system image (`scripts/system-img-repair.sh`) using one of supported bytecode de-optimization methods (see later paragraph)
+3. Repair bytecode (APKs/JARs) from factory system image (`scripts/system-img-repair.sh`) using one of supported bytecode de-optimization methods (see next paragraph for details)
 4. Generate vendor proprietary includes & makefiles compatible with AOSP build tree (`scripts/generate-vendor.sh`)
-  * Extra care in Makefile rules to not break compatibility among AOSP versions
+  * Extra care in Makefile rules to not break compatibility among supported AOSP branches

 `execute-all.sh` runs all previous steps with required order.
 As an alternative to download images from Google's website, script can also read factory images from